anaconda/anaconda-project/tutorial.rst

 project.
 The ``iris_plot`` directory is a simple Bokeh app.
 (TODO link to info on Bokeh apps)

-To tell ``anaconda-project`` about the Bokeh app be sure you are in the directory "iris" and type::
+To tell ``conda kapsel`` about the Bokeh app be sure you are in the directory "iris" and type::

-    anaconda-project add-command plot iris_plot
+    conda kapsel add-command plot iris_plot

 When asked, type ``B`` for Bokeh app.
 The command line session should look like::

-    $ anaconda-project add-command plot iris_plot
+    $ conda kapsel add-command plot iris_plot
     Is `plot` a (B)okeh app, (N)otebook, or (C)ommand line?
 B Added a command 'plot' to the project.
-Run it with `anaconda-project run plot`.
+Run it with `conda kapsel run plot`.

 NOTE: we use the app directory path, not the script path ``iris_plot/main.py``, to refer to a Bokeh app.
 Bokeh looks for